Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/frt_step.png)

-On this example, the "Pay calculation" Step is related to one Touchpoint; Master Data API (FRT)
+In this example, the "Pay calculation" Step is related to one Touchpoint; Master Data API (FRT)

 Return to top of [Index](#Index)